SCENE 01 / PRE-PRODUCTION

 Linked ServicesContract Management

-The team handles three types of agreements which include employment contracts for drafting crew members and talent agreements and vendor deals that fulfill both Korean labor regulations and worldwide production guidelines.
+We draft three kinds of agreements: crew employment contracts, talent deals, and vendor contracts.
+Each one meets both Korean labor regulations and worldwide production guidelines.

 Talent Releases

-The company needs to create on-camera appearance releases and likeness rights documentation and data handling agreements which follow Korean privacy regulations and allow global distribution.
+We prepare on-camera appearance releases, likeness rights forms, and data handling agreements.
+All of them follow Korean privacy regulations and clear the way for global distribution.

 Location Agreements